 Precise Object- size Related Data

 With this mode at your disposal, you’ll be provided with precise data regarding objects height and width.
 So it’s a great thing to have when traversing through risky waters.
 Scratching the bottom of your boat can be devastating to your adventurous spirit.
 Especially if you can’t fix it right there, on the spot.
 And we’ve all been there.
 So if you want to avoid all this, use a down imaging device.

 Wondering how it works?
 If you aren’t acquainted with the newest down imaging sonar mode, you can find answers to all your questions about it here.
 Hummingbird is one of the leading fishfinder brands, so if anyone has accurate information about newest sonar modes, it’s them.

 Finally, we come to the matter of usability.
 How difficult was it for you to learn how to use a regular fishfinder?
 It wasn’t exactly piece of cake now was it?

 Companies that brought these models to us take much pride in their products.
 Therefore they want you to be able to use it with ease.
 So if you want a simple device that allows you to have accurate data about the underwater objects, using a down imaging device with providing with just that.
 There nothing complicated about switching it on and monitoring for large objects that can obstruct your path.
 With a clear scale insight on what’s going on down there, you can easily traverse through any river or pond no matter how shallow the waters are.

-If you’re looking for a high-tech device that will cost you a considerable amount of money, by all means, by a fishfinder device with a side imaging mode.
+If you’re looking for a highest rated fishfinder - a high-tech device that will cost you a considerable amount of money, by all means, buy a fishfinder device with a side imaging mode.
 However, if you run on a much tighter budget, and at the same time don’t want to get a brain aneurysm while figuring out how to use a device, then buying a fishfinder with a down imaging sonar mode is the best choice you’ll make.